|

 Air coolers are the go-to choice for many because they’re generally

 cheaper and easier to maintain.
-They use a large heatsink and a fan to dissipate
+They use a large heatsink and 1 or 2 fans to dissipate

 heat.
 While they’re more than adequate for most systems, they do have their